Jake Auerbach: Career

 Jake Auerbach was born in Sheffield, Yorkshire to Frank Auerbach and Julia Wolstenholme.
 He was educated at King Alfred School in North London (1963–76) and then joined the Economist newspaper, in the distribution department.
-After two years he left to join the Henson Organisation, working on The Muppet Show and Dark Crystal.
+After two years, he left to join the Henson Organisation, working on The Muppet Show and The Dark Crystal.

-Auerbach then worked on the TV film 'Haunted', in the USA before returning to the UK and the editing department of the BBC.
-After a year in the cutting rooms working on strands such as Arena, Omnibus and Horizon he began to direct items on the arts magazine programme Review.
+Auerbach then worked on the TV film Haunted, in the USA before returning to the UK and the editing department of the BBC.
+After a year in the cutting rooms working on strands such as Arena, Omnibus and Horizon, he began to direct items on the arts magazine programme Review.
 There followed films on rock music, photography, Voodoo, football and major documentaries about London, the art market and filmed portraits of artists.
-In 1992 he left the BBC to become an independent Producer/Director.
+In 1992, he left the BBC to become an independent Producer/Director.
 Auerbach now runs his own company, Jake Auerbach Films Ltd.

 The Metropolitan Museum of Art, The Tate Gallery, The Royal Academy and the National Gallery have presented Auerbach’s films and seasons of his work have been shown at Abbot Hall, Kendal (Cumbria), Pallant House, Chichester (West Sussex) and most notably The National Portrait Gallery in London.

 "I tell people that I don't make art films, I make people films... portraits rather than profiles" says Auerbach.
 "It's really satisfying then to have these films screened at the National Portrait Gallery, it feels right."